All Articles

 • Burying key information at the bottom

-A clean CV shows you can communicate well – a skill every audio team values.
+A clean CV shows you can communicate well.
+That's a skill every audio team values.

 3. Put Your Technical Skills Front and Centre